Getting Prepared for an

 Another way of limiting the absorption of strontium-90 is by taking natural (non-radioactive) strontium.
 In the United States, and some other countries, natural strontium is available as a nutritional supplement, usually as strontium citrate.
 In many other countries, strontium is available as a prescription medicine in the form of strontium ranelate.
 Both the nutritional supplement and the prescription medicine containing strontium are used to strengthen bones.
 Human bone that has some of the calcium replaced by natural strontium has been shown to be significantly more fracture resistant that bone that contains only calcium.

 (Although the subject is outside the scope of the material on this page: for the unknown radioisotopes that may be present in a "dirty bomb" detonated at ground level, the antioxidant mix may be the best medical defense.
-The same can be said for the detonation of a salted bomb, which could be produced by a country intending for the weapon to be used by terrorists at ground level.
-A salted bomb would not be a militarily useful weapon, but could be easily built by a nation intending to use it as a terrorist weapon simply by constructing a simple fission bomb with a cobalt tamper.)
+The same can be said for the detonation of a salted bomb (such as a cobalt bomb), which could be produced by a country intending for the weapon to be used by terrorists at ground level.
+A salted bomb would not be a militarily useful weapon, but could be easily built by a nation intending to use it as a terrorist weapon simply by constructing a simple fission bomb with a cobalt-alloy tamper.)

 For more information on health matters related to radiation, see the Radiation Emergencies - Health Effects and Treatments page at the U.S. Centers for Disease Control and Prevention.